 (Features all notated on the screenshot below).

 - The exact monthly search volume for that term (either globally or in your selected area).
 (1)

 - The search trend throughout the year.
 (2)

 - A list of suggested terms related to your search.
 (3)

-- Competition rankings, to show you how easy it would be to rank for an article based around your keyword.
+- Keyword difficulty scores, to show you how easy it would be to rank for an article based around your keyword.
 (4)

 - The average Cost Per Click (CPC) for paid advertising around your keyword.
 (5)

 - The current top ten rankings in a Google search (the SERPS) – so you can see exactly who your competition is.
 (6)

 - How much traffic you can reasonably expect to receive if you achieve a specific ranking in the search results.
 (7).